How to Use Nslookup Command in Windows

 >server IPofDNSServer

-You can see in the example above that the Default Server shows as google-public-dns now instead of Uknown as it did earlier, signifying that we are now using a defined server.
+You can see in the example above that the Default Server shows as google-public-dns now instead of Unknown as it did earlier, signifying that we are now using a defined server.

 Verbose DNS Lookup